HenokB/AGE-Dataset/README.md

 ### መጽሐፈ ፡ ኩፋሌ (Book of Jubilees)
 We have the Book of Jubilees only in Ge'ez and English

-`Kufele.xlsx` - data and associated metadata in xlsx format.
+`Kufale.xlsx` - data and associated metadata in xlsx format.

 `Kufale.json` - data and associated metadata in json format.